 - Dirty Old Man: It's hard to know for sure whether Gendou is really this or is just the victim of a long string of misunderstandings.

 - Does This Remind You of Anything?: Shinji accidentally throwing milk at Rei's face is a particularly nasty example.
 Also, who'd have thought he could dance so suggestively in the swimming suit episode!

-- Domestic Abuse: Could lead to the Warped Aesop "Domestic violence is OK if it's female on male", but is actually the perfectly fine "Domestic violence is OK if it's on Gendou."
+- Domestic Abuse: Could lead to the not-so-good aesop "Domestic violence is OK if it's female on male", but is actually the perfectly fine "Domestic violence is OK if it's on Gendou."